Our key performance indicators

 Aim

-To make the Group best for employees and best for our customers.
-We gauge employee engagement through our employee opinion survey and we aim for high employee engagement scores each year.
+To make the Group best for our customers and best for our colleagues.
+We gauge employee engagement through our colleague opinion surveys and we aim for high colleague engagement scores each year.

 Remuneration